tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

 We see that the new file does not currently have any annotation layer.
-We will now show the ``bfannot`` file that we will be appending to the file.
+We will now show the ``.bfannot`` file that we will be appending to the file.

 .. code-block:: python